thundercore/developers-portal/docs/deploy-your-own-game.md

 To make your own version of the page, just check out the [repo](https://github.com/jiang-yifan/jiang-yifan.github.io) and follow the instructions in the readme.

-Congratulations!
-At the end of those instructions, you should be able to access the game with either your mobile device through ThunderHub or your desktop browser with metamask.
+At the end of those instructions, you should be able to access the game with either your mobile device through Metamask or any ThunderCore compatible mobile DApp browsers.

 ## Deploying Your Own Contract